 If performance is important for you.
 And there's not much in it on the price.
 Then for sure treat yourself to a WD My Passport drive.
 The better performance and longer warranty is worth a premium.

 WD Elements Pros

 WD Elements Cons

 *Disclosure: This article contains affiliate links.
 And at no extra cost to you this site earns a commissions through image links, Amazon button and text links should you buy.

 WD Elements Portable External Hard Drive

-The WD My Passport drive is aimed at the market above the Elements drive and classed as the start of their premium external hard drive range.
+WD markets their My Passport drive above the Elements drive.
+And it's the start of Western Digital's premium external hard drive range.

-And when there is a price premium.
+And when there's a price premium.
 Is the My Passport drive worth it?

 Let's dig in deep and find out.